django-import-export/django-import-export/docs/advanced_usage.rst

 #. `Django storage <https://docs.djangoproject.com/en/stable/ref/files/storage/>`_.

-To modify which storage mechanism is used, please refer to the setting :ref:`IMPORT_EXPORT_TMP_STORAGE_CLASS`.
+To modify which storage mechanism is used, please refer to the setting :ref:`import_export_tmp_storage_class`.

 Temporary resources are removed when data is successfully imported after the confirmation step.